Auction-Based Online Policy Adaptation for Evolving Objectives: Experimental Results

 \section{Experimental Results}

-We conduct experiments to show the superior performance of our method compared to the baselines.
-We also perform ablations with respect to all the key components of the framework; and draw insights on their importance and how we can tune them.
+The framework presented so far is compatible with arbitrary multi-objective environments.
+However, for evaluating our method, we consider environments that consist of multiple evolving reachability objectives.
+We show the superior performance of our method compared to baselines including standard PPO.
+We also perform ablations with respect to all the key components of the framework; and draw insights on their importance and how we can tune hyperparameters.
 A detailed description of the environments and the baseline approaches is provided in Appendix~\ref{app:experimental setup}, below we include a summary.
+The supplementary material includes our codebase and recorded rollouts of our bidding-based policies on the two environments.

-\textbf{Environments.} We evaluate our approach on two environments: a mobile cat feeder, introduced in Section~\ref{sec:introduction}, and the Atari game Assault.
-In the Cat Feeder environment, a robot moves on a $30\times 30$ grid to feed up to $m$ cats that move according to unknown stochastic processes.
-Each cat disappears after a fixed number of steps; feeding it yields a reward, while expiration incurs a penalty of equal magnitude.
-We train with $m=7$ cats and test with up to $14$.
+\textbf{Environments.} We evaluate our approach on three environments: a mobile cat feeder environment, introduced in Section~\ref{sec:introduction}, and the two Atari games Assault and Air-raid.
+In all these environments, the metric being optimized is the cumulative reward across all objectives.

+In the Cat Feeder environment, a robot moves on a $30\times 30$ grid to feed up to $m$ cats that move stochastically.
+Each cat disappears after a fixed number of steps; feeding it yields a reward, while disappearance incurs a penalty of equal magnitude.
+We train with $m=8$ cats in the environment and demonstrate generalization up to $14$.
 Each cat is served by a dedicated policy whose observation includes the robot position, the locations of active cats, and their remaining lifetimes.
+As an ablation, we consider a variant of the environment without attention pooling.

-In Assault (Figure~\ref{fig:assault_preview}), the agent controls a missile launcher to destroy incoming alien ships while avoiding enemy missiles~\citep{bellemare13arcade}.
-We treat each ship as a separate objective and assign a local policy to pursue it, enabling a modular and interpretable design.
-Destroying a target yields reward, losing a life incurs a penalty, and performance is measured using the game score.
+In both the Atari games---Assault (Figure~\ref{fig:assault_preview}) and Air-raid---the agent controls a missile launcher to destroy incoming alien ships while avoiding enemy missiles~\citep{bellemare13arcade}.
+Although this is not traditionally seen as a multi-objective environment, we treat each ship as a separate objective and assign a local policy to pursue it, enabling a modular and interpretable design.
+In lieu of the standard pixel observations, we employ the object-centric variant of the Atari environments~\citep{delfosse2023ocatari} which provides the environment state information to the policies.
+Destroying a target yields reward, losing a life incurs a penalty.
+We do not use attention pooling in the Atari games since there are only up to 3 targets.

-We also consider two variants of each environment: one without the attention pooling module (only for Cat Feeder; we do not use attention pooling for Atari Assault since there are only up to 3 targets) and another in which the local policies can only observe their own objectives (denoted Local Obs). \ifpreprint Our codebase\footnote{\url{https://github.com/guruprerana/bidding-rl}} includes recorded rollouts of our bidding-based policies on the two environments. \else Additionally, the supplementary material includes our codebase and recorded rollouts of our bidding-based policies on the two environments. \fi